 Days of a Future Past.

 Reading a variety of works that may be described as fantastic or speculative and written by authors from different cultures, we shall discuss and write about these texts in order to develop and improve students'' critical reading, thinking, and writing skills.
 (Writing-intensive.)
-(Genre or Identity and Difference) Open to first-year students who have not take a 100-or 200-level course in Literature.
-Maximum enrollment, 16.
+(Genre or Identity and Difference) Open to first-years and sophomores.
+Maximum enrollment, 18.